 SLEEPS 10 + Cot | WiFi | NEAR BEACH | PET FRIENDLY | REAL FIRE

-This bright and spacious holiday home near Barmouth commands spectacular sea views over the Cambrian Bay coastline.
+One of our most bright and spacious holiday cottages in Barmouth commands spectacular sea views over the Cambrian Bay coastline.
 Clean modern living rooms, large bedrooms combined with a brilliant location make this five bedroom holiday home the perfect family getaway.

 From: £207 / night